friediisch/GenHub/README.md

 ### Todos:

-- Make it so other chats can be opened after input was entered and the model is cooking
 - Allow user to set default model (or always use the previous model/use the last model used in the chat)
 - Allow user to re-send a message that was previously sent to a different model
+- Allow chat renaming
-- Maintain line breaks in user input
+- Maintain line breaks and tabs in user input
 - Add index column to improve query performance
 - Enter system prompts per chat/globally
 - Add a way for users to see descriptions of the models/ link to the docs